darren7753/dentists_data_collection/README.md

 # Scraping Dentists' Information

-This project was commissioned by a client.
+This project was commissioned by a client on 2023-09-26.
 If you're interested in similar work, check out my freelance data analyst profile on [Fastwork](https://fastwork.id/user/darren7753).

 ## Objective
 The aim of this project was to scrape dentists' information across Indonesia, specifically focusing on their name, address, and phone number.
 The data was sourced from the following links: